hltj/vertx-future-utils/README.md

 ### Mapping `CompositeFuture` on Failure
 When a `CompositeFuture` failed, the `map()`/`flatMap()` method won't be invoked.
-If we still want to map the partial succeed results, we can use `CompositeFutureWrapper#through()` or it's alias `mapAnyway`:
+If we still want to map the partial succeed results, we can use `CompositeFutureWrapper#through()` or its alias `mapAnyway`:

 ``` java
 Future<Double> sumFuture = CompositeFutureWrapper.of(